iron0012/tdhopper.com/content/articles/2012-01-16-what-do-all-or-folks-know.md

 Title: What do all operations researchers know?
 Date: 2012-01-16 08:44:47
 Author: Tim
-Categories: OR Inside Baseball,
+Category: OR Inside Baseball,
 Slug: what-do-all-or-folks-know

 My friend [John Cook](http://www.johndcook.com/blog/) asked me an interesting question recently:

 > If you had a room full of people with a graduate degree in [operations research], what things would nearly everyone in the room know?